zenithtech/wordpress-gravity-forms-buttons/README.md

 );
 ```

-f you want to turn all dropdowns in to horizontal buttons, enter true, such as:
+If you want to turn all dropdowns in to horizontal buttons, enter true, such as:

 `window.gravityFormProxies(true);`

 Or target a single dropdown by adding a 'Custom CSS Class' to a 'Drop Down' type Gravity form field to turn it into horizontal buttons:

 `window.gravityFormProxies('.gfield.dropdown_buttons');`

 You may also choose to only turn all radio buttons to custom horizontal buttons by adding a second value as true:

 `window.gravityFormProxies(false, true);`

 Or target a single radio group by adding a 'Custom CSS Class' to a 'Radio' type Gravity form field to turn it into horizontal buttons:

 `window.gravityFormProxies(false, 'myVerticalRadios');`

 Or turn all dropdowns and radio buttons into cutom horizontal buttons by passing both values as true: